ricalo/blog/_posts/2019-12-15-mariadb-server-freenas.md

 excerpt: >
     Learn how to install a MariaDB server on FreeNAS.
 Configure ZFS datasets to store the data and log files and optimize the throuput of your databases.
+    You can configure the server to accept connections locally or from remote hosts over the network.
 date: 2019-12-17
 categories:
 tags: